kotlin-orm/ktorm/hexo-docs/source/en/entities-and-column-binding.md

 ## More About Entities

 We know that Ktorm's entity classes should be defined as interfaces extending from `Entity`, and we create entity objects via JDK dynamic proxy.
 If you have used dynamic proxy before, you may know proxy objects are created by `Proxy.newProxyInstance` method, providing an instance of `InvocationHandler`.
 When a method is invoked on a proxy instance, the method invocation is encoded and dispatched to the invocation handler.
-In Ktorm, `EntityImpl` is the implementation of entities' invocation handler.
+In Ktorm, `EntityImplementation` is the implementation of entities' invocation handler.
 It's marked as internal, so we can not use it outside Ktorm, but we can learn its basic principles.

 ### Getting and Setting Properties

 When we define a property `var name: String` in Kotlin, we actually define two methods in Java byte code, they are `public String getName()` and `public void setName(String name)`.
-The invocations on these two methods will also be dispatched to `EntityImpl`.
+The invocations on these two methods will also be dispatched to `EntityImplementation`.

-There is a `values` property in `EntityImpl`, its type is `LinkedHashMap<String, Any?>`, and it holds all property values of the entity object.
-When we use `e.name` to obtain the property's value, `EntityImpl` receives an invocation on `getName()` method, then it will get the value from the `values` using the key "name".
-When we use `e.name = "foo"` to modify the property, `EntityImpl` also receives an invocation on `setName()` method, then it will put the given value to `values` and save some additional information to track the entity's status changes.
+There is a `values` property in `EntityImplementation`, its type is `LinkedHashMap<String, Any?>`, and it holds all property values of the entity object.
+When we use `e.name` to obtain the property's value, `EntityImplementation` receives an invocation on `getName()` method, then it will get the value from the `values` using the key "name".
+When we use `e.name = "foo"` to modify the property, `EntityImplementation` also receives an invocation on `setName()` method, then it will put the given value to `values` and save some additional information to track the entity's status changes.

 That is to say, behind every entity object, there is a value table that holds all the values of its properties.
 Any operation of getting or setting a property is actually operating the underlying value table.
 However, what if the value doesn't exist while we are getting a property?
 It's possible because any new-created entity object has an empty underlying value table.
 Ktorm defines a set of rules for this situation: